You might not have ever heard of a Mysore yoga rug.

 You think a grippy surface is going to be better for this or a cotton one?
 Especially as you get to the point where you have to start sliding your feet through.
 The point in the learning process just before you are jumping back.

-I learned that because I wasn't building the natural leg and foot strength in standing postures (as well as in my lifestyle).
-As a result I wasn't strong enough later in the series to "relax" when the postures became more difficult.
+Because I wasn't building the natural leg and foot strength in standing postures as a result I wasn't strong enough to hold my knees and feet in place so I could move from my hips.

 6. Rugs look better